You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Costs Of Food And Drink In Croatia

-Visiting Croatia offers the chance to dive into all of the delicious cuisine that the country has to offer.
+Visiting Croatia offers the chance to dive into the country‘s delicious cuisine.
 Let’s take a closer look at what you can expect to pay for food in Croatia, from a meal at a restaurant in Dubrovnik to picking up some groceries at a countryside store.

 Restaurant Prices

 For those on a budget, you may want to consider a konoba.
-These traditional, usually family-run eateries are a great place to not only try local cuisine but also get a flavor of local life and also eat relatively cheaply.
+These traditional, usually family-run eateries are a great place not only to try local cuisine but also get a flavor of local life and eat relatively cheaply.

 Fast Food Prices